JGRoces/Car-Rental-System/README.md

 ## Authors

+> The Developers who worked on this project.

 | Name | GitHub Username | Role |
 |------|----------------|------|
 | Joseph Gabriel A. Roces | @JGR-Dev-Scholar | Quality Engineer |